neutron-org/neutron-docs/docs/neutron/treasury/messages.md

 ## UpdateConfig

 Update treasury contract configuration.
-Permissioned can be executed only by Main DAO.
+Permissioned, can be executed only by Main DAO.

 ```rust
 UpdateConfig {